M.S. Curriculum- New Change, Effective Immediately

 The DMM Program is delivered in 2 ways:

 - The first method is done mainly as a distance learning program which can be done both for students from the US and for international students, studying from their home countries.
 This actively engaged process involves research, discussion boards, adobe chats, and a variety of assignments that lead to participating in the emergency management community.
-All students are required to take the Psychological Aspects of Disaster’s course and the Principles of Disaster Exercises & Drills class which involves participating in the one time on-campus conference and exercise week (6.5 days) offered only in the summer.
+All students are required to take the Psychological Aspects of Disaster’s course and the Principles of Disaster Exercises & Drills class that involves participating in the one time on-campus conference and exercise week (6.5 days) offered only in the summer.
 The on campus week will include live lectures, hand-on skills labs, role-playing seminars, disaster drills and a table top exercise.
 In this program students complete the course sequence as it fits their schedule.

 All students will also be required to complete a capstone experience that has several options, but a formal thesis is not required.
 Please see the program materials for information on this applied project.